Delt06/dx12-renderer/README.md

   - Models loaded from OBJ files;
   - Mipmapping
   - Phong lighting with a directional light and several point lights;
+    - Using diffuse, normal, gloss, and specular maps;
   - Particle system with CPU simulation (10000+ particles on screen) and instanced rendering;
-  - Shadow mapping for the directional light;
+  - Shadow mapping for the directional and point lights;
   - Soft shadows using 16x Poisson Sampling and Early Bail.

 ![Lighting Demo Screenshot](./Screenshots/LightingDemo.jpg)